When you mop your floors, you are likely thinking about how they’ll look and smell after. But what about how they feel?

 Here’s how to clean sticky floors and remove residue:

-1. Get a clean mop and a bucket of warm water for mild or hot water for the extremely sticky floor.
+1. Get a clean mop and a bucket of warm water for mild stains (or hot water for an extremely sticky floor).

-2. Add an appropriate amount of the best floor cleaners meant for your flooring.
+2. Add an appropriate amount of the best floor cleaners designed for your flooring type.

 3. Moisten the mop and wring appropriately depending on your flooring type.

-4. Clean your floor thoroughly as you rinse your best mop frequently.
+4. Rinse your mop frequently as you clean.
 Pay attention to most sticky areas until done.
-Dump off the dirty water.
+Dump out dirty water as you go, ideally every time you change rooms.

-5. Get a bucket with clean water, Rinse your floor as you check for sticky parts and residue left.
+5. After mopping, rinse your floor with a bucket of clean water as you check for sticky parts and residue left.

-Tips: For residue and sticky parts left after this step consider, repeating from step 1 and add half a cup of ammonia and one cup of vinegar in step 3.
+Tip: For residue and sticky parts left after this step, consider, repeating from step 1 and adding half a cup of ammonia and one cup of vinegar in step 3.
 This will leave your floor flawless.

 6. Allow the floor to dry or use a dry microfiber mop or a soft cloth or towel to spat it dry.